 Readers Question: To what extent are higher government debt levels a constraint on economic growth?

 There has been much debate about the extent to which high levels of government debt might slow down rates of economic growth.
-In particular, a 2010 paper by Carmen Reinhart and Kenneth Rogoff seemed to suggest that GDP growth significantly falls once government-debt levels exceed 90% of GDP.
+In particular, a 2010 paper “Growth in a Time of Debt,” by Carmen Reinhart and Kenneth Rogoff seemed to suggest that GDP growth significantly falls once government-debt levels exceed 90% of GDP.

 Firstly, how might high government debt levels constrain economic growth?